 Childhood poverty is a serious nationwide issue.
 The average U.S. family in poverty, with two adults and two children, lives on less than $24,000 a year.
 Consider these staggering statistics from the regions where Cradles to Crayons currently operates:

-More than 305,000 Massachusetts children 12 years old and younger live in low-income or poverty-stricken households.
-In any given year, more than 100,000 Massachusetts children will experience homelessness.
+- More than 305,000 Massachusetts children, 12 years old and younger, live in low-income or poverty-stricken households.
+In any given year, more than 100,000 of them will experience homelessness.

-But statistics don’t get to the heart of what we do.
-We help kids in poverty: kids who don’t have shoes that fit, or a coat warm enough to fend off winter winds, or a backpack to take their books and supplies to and from school.
-When kids don’t have these basics, they suffer.
+The kids we help don’t have shoes that fit.
+Or a coat warm enough to fend off winter winds.
+Or a backpack to carry their schoolbooks and supplies.
+Without these basics, they suffer.
+They don’t want to go to school.
 They have a hard time learning in school.
+They don’t go outside to play.
 They don’t feel valued.